domi413/TypeTrace/README.md

 ## Running the Project

-To test the project use the command `make`, refer to the Makefile for further options.
+To test the project use the command `make test`, refer to the Makefile for further options.

 ## Spellchecking errors